Euclid Unveils New Upland Sims Park Expansion

 The new Upland Sims Park expansion is now open to the public.

-After years of planning, the City of Euclid is excited to announce substantial completion of the upland expansion of Sims Park.
-A public ribbon-cutting event for will be held on Saturday, November 15th at 10:30 am to commemorate the occasion.
+After years of planning, the City of Euclid is excited to announce substantial completion of the upland expansion of Sims Park (23131 Lakeshore Blvd.)
+A public ribbon-cutting event was held on Saturday, November 15th at 10:30 am to commemorate the occasion.

 This 5.5-acre expansion of the city's beloved lakefront park introduces new passive greenspace designed with both wildlife and the community in mind.
 The new upland area features a new walking path loop with educational signage, a mulched woodland ravine trail, and improved lake viewing areas with swinging benches and dedicated bird watching areas.
 The landscaping incorporates pollinator-friendly gardens, native trees and plants, and features designed for bird and bat migrations as well as stormwater management.
 The project received generous funding support for both acquisition and improvements from the State of Ohio Public Works Commission Clean Ohio Fund.